-Bring your class or group to the Cibolo Nature Center or Herff Farm for a hands-on learning adventure to remember!
+Bring your class to the Cibolo Nature Center or Herff Farm for a hands-on learning adventure to remember.

 The Cibolo offers a variety of educational opportunities for grades K-12 or for homeschool groups with customized outdoor hands-on learning.
 Through TEKS-aligned lessons immersed in the natural beauty of our campuses, students can experience deep connection to nature while also applying classroom learning in our many ecosystems.
-Picnic tables, water fountains, and restrooms are available, and groups can bring lunch to eat.
+Picnic tables and restrooms are available, and groups can bring lunch to eat.

-All of our field trips can be virtual or on-site and can be customized to suit your needs to include:
+All of our field trips can be customized to suit your needs including:

 Bring the Cibolo Center for Conservation Outdoor Classroom to your school for a conservation education presentation that will activate and engage your classroom’s outdoor learning space.
 We will provide a classroom outreach to each class in an outdoor area on your school grounds.
 Our program includes environmental nature conservation focused inquiry-based presentations, exciting interactives, and community science projects to your classroom.
 We can work with any grade k-12.